-Solid economic data and vaccine rollout progress paint a positive outlook for the eurozone economy.
+- Solid economic data and vaccine rollout progress paint a positive outlook for the eurozone economy.

-Spread of the new coronavirus delta variant and more structural inflation pose downside risks to markets.
+- Spread of the new coronavirus delta variant and more structural inflation pose downside risks to markets.

-The consumer discretionary, travel, financials, and industrials sectors set to benefit from economic reopening and pent-up consumer demand.
+- The consumer discretionary, travel, financials, and industrials sectors set to benefit from economic reopening and pent-up consumer demand.

 References made to individual securities should not constitute or form part of any offer or solicitation to issue, sell, subscribe or purchase the security.
 Janus Henderson Investors, one of its affiliated advisor, or its employees, may have a position mentioned in the securities mentioned in the report.

-If a trust's portfolio is concentrated towards a particular country or geographical region, the investment carries greater risk than a portfolio diversified across more countries.
+- If a Company's portfolio is concentrated towards a particular country or geographical region, the investment carries greater risk than a portfolio that is diversified across more countries.

-Where the trust invests in assets which are denominated in currencies other than the base currency then currency exchange rate movements may cause the value of investments to fall as well as rise.
+- Where the Company invests in assets that are denominated in currencies other than the base currency, the currency exchange rate movements may cause the value of investments to fall as well as rise.

-Most of the investments in this portfolio are in smaller companies shares.
-They may be more difficult to buy and sell and their share price may fluctuate more than that of larger companies.
+- Most of the investments in this portfolio are in smaller companies shares.
+They may be more difficult to buy and sell, and their share prices may fluctuate more than those of larger companies.

-This trust is suitable to be used as one component in several in a diversified investment portfolio.
-Investors should consider carefully the proportion of their portfolio invested into this trust.
+- This Company is suitable to be used as one component of several within a diversified investment portfolio.
+Investors should consider carefully the proportion of their portfolio invested in this Company.

-Active management techniques that have worked well in normal market conditions could prove ineffective or detrimental at other times.
+- Active management techniques that have worked well in normal market conditions could prove ineffective or negative for performance at other times.

-The trust could lose money if a counterparty with which it trades becomes unwilling or unable to meet its obligations to the trust.
+- The Company could lose money if a counterparty with which it trades becomes unwilling or unable to meet its obligations to the Company.

-Shares can lose value rapidly, and typically involve higher risks than bonds or money market instruments.
+- Shares can lose value rapidly, and typically involve higher risks than bonds or money market instruments.
 The value of your investment may fall as a result.

-The return on your investment is directly related to the prevailing market price of the trust’s shares, which will trade at a varying discount (or premium) relative to the value of the underlying assets of the trust.
-As a result losses (or gains) may be higher or lower than those of the trust’s assets.
+- The return on your investment is directly related to the prevailing market price of the Company's shares, which will trade at a varying discount (or premium) relative to the value of the underlying assets of the Company.
+As a result, losses (or gains) may be higher or lower than those of the Company's assets.

-The trust may use gearing as part of its investment strategy.
-If the trust utilises its ability to gear, the profits and losses incured by the trust can be greater than those of a trust that does not use gearing.
+- The Company may use gearing (borrowing to invest) as part of its investment strategy.
+If the Company utilises its ability to gear, the profits and losses incurred by the Company can be greater than those of a Company that does not use gearing.

-Derivatives use exposes the trust to risks different from, and potentially greater than, the risks associated with investing directly in securities and may therefore result in additional loss, which could be significantly greater than the cost of the derivative.
+- Using derivatives exposes the Company to risks different from - and potentially greater than - the risks associated with investing directly in securities.
+It may therefore result in additional loss, which could be significantly greater than the cost of the derivative.

-If the trust seeks to reduce risks (such as exchange rate movements), the measures designed to do so may be ineffective, unavailable or detrimental.
+- If the Company seeks to minimise risks (such as exchange rate movements), the measures designed to do so may be ineffective, unavailable or negative for performance.